Library Documentation

 remove

-Remove an element from a set, returning a new set.
+remove removes a element from set_, returning a new set.

 remove-at

-Remove the item at a particular location inside a list, producing a new list.
+remove-at removes the element at a particular location inside list, producing a new list.

 remove-entry

-Remove an entry from a dictionary by its key, returning a new dictionary.
+remove-entry removes an entry from dictionary by its key, returning a new dictionary.

-remove-entry :: key -> (Dictionary key value) -> Dictionary key value where (Equal key) (Hash key)
+remove-entry :: key -> (dictionary :: (Dictionary key value)) -> Dictionary key value where (Equal key) (Hash key)

 repeat